-Faculty members can affiliate with the campus’s research powerhouses, the Center for Information Technology Research in the Interest of Society (CITRIS); the Health Sciences Research Institute (HSRI); or the Sierra Nevada Research Institute (SNRI); as well as an expanding list of centers within each school.
+Faculty members can affiliate with the campus’s research powerhouses, the Center for Information Technology Research in the Interest of Society (CITRIS), the Health Sciences Research Institute (HSRI), the Sierra Nevada Research Institute (SNRI), the Merced Nanomaterials Center for Energy and Sensing (MACES), UC Merced's branch of the Blum Center for Developing Economies or any of the others on an ever-expanding list of centers within each school.

-This growing campus demands many resources to assist faculty members not only in making UC Merced their home, but in promoting and supporting the important research being conducted here.
+This growing campus provides many resources to assist faculty members in making UC Merced their home, and in promoting and supporting the important research being conducted here.

 Professors at any UC campus have a lot of plates spinning simultaneously, including teaching.
-But the second part of the UC’s mission is critical, so faculty members can find a host of online resources to help them stay on track, including the Academic Calendar; each semester’s class schedule; a listing of deadlines; the campus’s academic policies; the project collaboration and courseware system UCMCrops; the Center for Research on Teaching Excellence; and information on teaching freshmen.
+But the second part of the UC’s mission is critical, so faculty members can find a host of online resources to help them stay on track, including the Academic Calendar; each semester’s class schedule; a listing of deadlines; the campus’s academic policies, and the Center for Research on Teaching Excellence and information on teaching first-year students.